 An auto dialer uses predictive dialing to make calls while a sales or support agent finishes up a call.
 From there, the auto dialer sends the call to a live operator or a recorded message.
 If a person answers the call, an auto dialer can put the person on a brief hold until a live agent comes on the line.

 Predictive Dialer vs Auto Dialer: What to Know

 Back in the 1940s, banks used the first auto dialers to make calls for collections.
 In those days, auto dialers were semi-automatic dialers, and they were limited to storing between 12 and 52 numbers.
 Employees had to press a key to initiate the features.

 With advancements in technology, auto dialers come in different types and support a wide variety of use cases including sales, support, telemarketing, market research, and debt collection.
 Overall, predictive dialers and auto dialers make it possible to dial as many numbers as possible in the shortest possible time.

 There are advantages and drawbacks to predictive dialers and auto dialers.
 One may be more beneficial than the other depending on the type of industry and your business goals.
 Either way, predictive dialers and auto dialers are highly efficient, making them valuable tools for increasing productivity.

 Call centers for customer support can make vastly more calls to customers to upsell, introduce new products, and ensure customer satisfaction when using predictive dialers and auto dialers.
-For sales reps working in a call center, making more calls allows them to generate qualified leads quickly and spend more time closing sales.
+For sales reps, making more calls allows them to generate qualified leads quickly and spend more time closing sales.

 Predictive dialers and auto dialers have a few things in common.
 Both tools route calls to agents, scale easily, and increase efficiency and productivity.
 A VoIP-based (cloud-based) auto dialer works with your CRM, giving sales and support reps data to personalize conversations.